 - Alexandria was a center for all Sciences around 300 BCE, where Egyptian and Greek medicine co-mingled.
-Science was particularly stimulated by the Ptolemics (323–30 BCE), and this is certainly where older Egyptian knowledge of medicine and pharmacology was passed to the Greeks.
+Science was particularly stimulated by the Ptolemics (323–30 BCE), and this is partly where older Egyptian knowledge of medicine and pharmacology was passed to the Greeks

-- Herophilios (335 BCE) made contributions to Anatomy.
+- Herophilios (335 BCE; member of the Alexandrian School; made contributions to Anatomy; an early Gynecologist

 - Empirical School of medicine was developed under Herophilios and Erasistratos (280 BCE) where Pharmacology and therapeutics were studied closely and greatly advanced.